harveymht/dl-project/README.md

 Using a single dictionary of fisher matrix values can still limit catastrophic forgetting and give a faster and more efficient performance.

-1) Hybrid rehearsal with EWC
+c) Hybrid rehearsal with EWC

 Combine rehearsal strategy with EWC to see if we can get some improvement.
 Half of the previous tasks' data is appended to the training data, and then use the train-net-ewc function to train this training data.